A five-storey 16th-century keep overlooking the Howe of Fife and situated a mile to the northwest of Craigrothrie in E central Fife.

 During the early 17th Century it was occupied by Sir John Scott of Scotstarvit, a noted antiquarian and topographer who compiled a directory of contemporary politicians and administrators entitled The Staggering State of Scots Statesmen.
 The tower was abandoned in 1696.

-The site is managed by Historic Scotland on behalf of its owners, the National Trust for Scotland.
+The site is managed by Historic Environment Scotland on behalf of its owners, the National Trust for Scotland.